awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Arguments
-- `rule_obj`: `type: Rule` An instance of a subclass of `smdebug.rules.Rule` that you want to invoke.
+- `rule_obj (Rule)` An instance of a subclass of `smdebug.rules.Rule` that you want to invoke.
-- `start_step`: `type: int` Global step number to start invoking the rule from.
+- `start_step (int)` Global step number to start invoking the rule from.
 Note that this refers to a global step.
 This defaults to 0.
-- `end_step`: `type: int` or `None`: Global step number to end the invocation of rule before.
+- `end_step (int or  None)`: Global step number to end the invocation of rule before.
 To clarify, end_step is an exclusive bound.
 The rule is invoked at `end_step`.
 This defaults to `None` which means run till the end of the job.
-- `raise_eval_cond`: `type: bool` This parameter controls whether to raise the exception RuleEvaluationCondition when raised by the rule, or to catch it and log the Condition and move to the next step.
+- `raise_eval_cond (bool)` This parameter controls whether to raise the exception RuleEvaluationCondition when raised by the rule, or to catch it and log the Condition and move to the next step.
 Defaults to False, meaning it catches the exception and logs that the evaluation condition was met for a step and moves on to evaluate for the next step.

 ## Exceptions